I came to the nation's capital (against the advice of everyone I love and trust) determined to conquer.

 I didn't know one person here, but a Hispanic recruiter for the department had volunteered to meet me at the airport and lead me to a boarding house where temporary quarters had been arranged.

-When I couldn't locate him immediately, I went into cultural shock.
+When I couldn't locate him immmediately, I went into cultural shock.
 I called my mother, who knew the city's crime statistics by heart.

 "Don't talk to any strangers," she pleaded, "and catch the next plane home."